Rochet2/compilers/README.md

   - MonoDevelop Version 7.4 (build 1035)
   - NUnit 3.10.1

-#### Building
+#### Environment
-- To build the program you must install the development environment.
+- You must first install the development environment.
   - Mono installation: http://www.mono-project.com/download/stable/
     - Use `sudo apt-get install mono-complete`
   - Monodevelop installation: http://www.monodevelop.com/download/
-  - Install NUNIT???
 - Download or clone the Interpreter repository.
 - Open MonoDevelop and in the opening screen select to open a solution.
 - In the dialog that opens find `Interpreter.sln` which is inside the repository clone, select it and click open.
+- Make sure that you have internet connection as you open the sln file since NUnit is downloaded if it does not exist.
+  - If NUnit it is not installed automatically, you should make sure you have NuGet package manager installed in MonoDevelop and then install NUnit package with it.

+#### Development
+- For development
+  - edit `TestCode.txt` inside the cloned repository to contain your code.
+    - the file is in gitignore and will not be in source control.
+    - the file is preconfigured to be used by default when the interpreter is run through MonoDevelop.
+  - select `Debug` from the dropdown on the top left.
+  - press the play button to compile and run the interpreter with `TestCode.txt` as the input file.
+  - To run NUnit tests from the top navigation in MonoDevelop select `Run` and under it select `Run unit tests`.

+#### Releasing
+- For release
-- To build the program select `build` at the top menu bar and select `build all`.
+  - to build the program select `Release` from the top left.
+  - click `build` at the top menu bar and select `build all`.
-- After building go to `/Interpreter/bin/Debug` inside your repository clone and in it you can see `Interpreter.exe`.
+  - After building go to `/Interpreter/bin/Release` inside your repository clone and in it you can see `Interpreter.exe`.

-#### Running
+  - You can move the `Interpreter.exe` to some other folder if you want to.
   - To run the program you must first enable executing rights to the `Interpreter.exe`.
 This can usually be done by right clicking it, selecting properties, selecting permissions and ticking the box for allowing to execute the file as a program.
   - Create a file you want to execute next to the `Interpreter.exe`, for example `code.txt` containing `print "Hello world\n";`.
   - Open a command prompt in the same folder as the `Interpreter.exe`
   - Then use the command `./Interpreter.exe code.txt` to run the file you created.
+    - The program takes exactly one argument, which is the absolute or relative path to the file to interpret.
+    - The interpreter will print errors if it finds any.
+The first error printed is the first error found.
+Any errors printed after that may be caused by the first error detected.
+    - If no errors are detected the code is run and any errors during execution halt the program execution.
+Assert WILL NOT halt the program execution.

 ## LL1 parser grammar
 ```